-If you become aware of an incident of unlawful discrimination or harassment, sexual harassment, sexual assault, sexual exploitation, relationship violence, or stalking that involves any student and you are not a confidential employee (meaning an employee who is entitled to have privileged communications under state law within the context in which they learned of the incident), you must immediately report the incident to the ONAC or Title IX Coordinator (click "File a Report" tab on the Let's Be Clear website; call 407-823-1336; email at onac@ucf.edu; or visit the Barbara Ying CMMS (Building 81), 12701 Scholarship Drive, Suite 101, Orlando, FL).
-Also, deans, directors, department heads, and supervisors are required to report to the ONAC all relevant details about an incident of unlawful discrimination. harassment, or retaliation where the respondent (individual or group who has been accused of violating university policy, regulation or procedure) is a university or direct support organization employee or volunteer.
+If you become aware of an incident of unlawful sex or gender-based discrimination or harassment, sexual harassment, sexual assault, sexual exploitation, relationship violence, or stalking that involves any student and you are not a confidential employee (meaning an employee who is entitled to have privileged communications under state law within the context in which they learned of the incident), you must immediately report the incident to the Office of Institutional Equity or Title IX Coordinator (click "File a Report" tab on the Let's Be Clear website; call 407-823-1336; email at oie@ucf.edu; or visit the Barbara Ying CMMS (Building 81), 12701 Scholarship Drive, Suite 101, Orlando, FL ).
+Also, deans, directors, department heads, and supervisors are required to report to the Office of Institutional Equity all relevant details about an incident of unlawful discrimination, harassment, or retaliation where the respondent (individual or group who has been accused of violating university policy, regulation or procedure) is a university or direct support organization employee or volunteer.
 Reporting is required when such deans, directors, department heads and supervisors know (by reason of direct or indirect disclosure) or should have known of such prohibited conduct.
-More information on this requirement is available on the ONAC website and Let's Be Clear website.
+More information on this requirement is available on the OIE website and Let's Be Clear website.

-36 Last Revised April 2025
+36 Last Revised January 2024